Student Bodies in Manipal

 Club E-Mail: firstname.lastname@example.org

-The club which started back in the year 2005 is the oldest fashion crew in Manipal University.
-The club actively participates in college fests and provides maximum exposure to its members and, hands on experience in the field of fashion.
+The club which started back in the year 2005 is the oldest fashion crew in Manipal Academy of Higher Education.
+The club actively participates in college fests and provides maximum exposure to its members and, hands-on experience in the field of fashion.
 Since its inception, Burning Ice has won many accolades.
 The club has won laurels at TAPMI’s cultural fest, BITS Goa, VIT and, the IIMs.
 The club has won ‘Utsav’, and, ‘Revels’.

 The crew believes in showcasing fashion with originality while setting the bar each time for themselves.
 The club recruits models, designers, photographers, DJs and makeup artists.